Optimal recruitment process: from search to hiring

 - Offer acceptance rate: indicator of the competitiveness of your value proposition

-Integrate a continuous improvement approach
+Integrating a continuous improvement approach

-The highest-performing HR teams organize recruitment retrospectives after each process, involving the manager, recruiter, and when possible, the selected candidate — even rejected candidates through candidate experience surveys.
+The highest-performing HR teams organize recruitment retrospectives after each process, involving the manager, recruiter and, when possible, the selected candidate — even rejected candidates through candidate experience surveys.

 Legal framework applicable to recruitment contracting

-Labor Code and contract law
+French Labor Code and contract law

 eIDAS Regulation and signature levels

-- SES (Simple Electronic Signature): sufficient for low-risk legal documents
+- SES (Simple Electronic Signature): sufficient for low legal risk documents

 GDPR and candidate data protection